 9. Poor SSL implementation

 Mobile apps are perhaps the most plagued with SSL issues because many developers simply do not delve into its applications, which sometimes is necessary for its successful implementation.
-Lacking the properly verified SSL certificates compromises the transport layer of an app considerably and leaves it open to a vast array of attacks.
+The lack of properly verified SSL certificates compromises the transport layer of an app considerably.
+This leaves the app vulnerable to a vast array of attacks, including man-in-the-middle (MITM) attacks, session hijacking, and data breaches.
+The consequences of SSL issues can be severe; users can have their sensitive information stolen or compromised, leading to identity theft or financial fraud.
+Meanwhile, app developers may face reputational damage and legal repercussions if their apps are found to be insecure or have been involved in a data breach.

 Even as many budding developers emerge with their latest apps, the widespread lack of mobile security still cripples their progress.